ambientelivre/legacy-pentaho-ce/README.md

 ## Contribs
 Version 8.0 and 8.1 [Marco Smanioto](https://github.com/masmanioto)

-You have oder version not list in this repo ?
-Send link from zip marcio at ambientelivre.com.br!
+You have other version not list in this repo ?
+Send the link from zip marcio at ambientelivre.com.br!